-I have been involved with the Mini Australian Shepherd, and now the Miniature American Shepherd, breed for about six years now.
+I have been involved with the Mini Australian Shepherd, and now the Miniature American Shepherd, breed for about nine years now.
 I have learned a lot about the Mini Australian Shepherd/Miniature American Shepherd and plan to continue to learn about it for the rest of my life.
 I believe in always being a student.
 I strive to produce healthy Miniature American Shepherd puppies that are sound of body and mind and can excel in the show ring, as well as in performance and obedience events, and, most importantly, as loving pets.

 All of my Miniature American Shepherds are house dogs, not kennel dogs, and either live with me or with my friend.
 My Miniature American Shepherds are health tested for all of the health tests recommended for the Miniature American Shepherd by the Miniature American Shepherd Club of the USA's health committee, plus additional tests to ensure that I produce the healthiest puppies possible.
 It is very expensive, but I feel that it is well worth it and that it is my duty as a breeder to do the tests for the health of the puppies.

 I work at home, so I have plenty of time to spend with the puppies that my Miniature American Shepherd breeding dogs produce.
 I do everything I can to ensure that my puppies have the best start to life possible by thoughtfully planning each cross based on health testing, temperament, structure, and pedigree, providing them with the highest quality foods, a clean, safe, stimulating environment, and plenty of special attention and socialization.
 I use the Puppy Culture Protocol to help my puppies with their early development before they go to their new homes.
 I have them temperament tested by a dog trainer at 7 weeks of age to determine what kind of family they would fit into the best.
 I also evaluate them at 8 weeks of age to determine structural soundness.
 If you would like to learn more about my puppies and the excellent care that they are given, please visit my About Our Pups page.